Thornrose/learning-typescript/notes/01-intro.md

 - concept of "protocols" in iOS development

-- files in project directory structure seem to already be aware of eachother even if files not "required" into eachother. very cool
+- files in project directory structure seem to already be aware of eachother even if files not required/ported into eachother. very cool

+- best prac (maybe) to use `;` when setting up interfaces